romqrq/Pawer/README.md

 ### Customer Goals

-The central target audience for us are the potential adoptants and people that already have pets and are looking for products or services.
+The central target audience for us are the potential adoptants such as families and individuals over 18 years old and also people that already have pets and are looking for products or services.

 Customer goals are:

 - To login or register.
 - Finding a dog to adopt.
-- Finding products or services to buy.
+- Finding pet products or services to buy.
 - Finding stores or services nearby.
-- Minimum effort to reach goal.
 - Use the application intuitively with minimum of learning.
 - Ability to edit and delete my account details.